LEEYJ1021/opssat-ad-detection-causal/README.md

 These implications concern **feature choice** and are hypothesis-generating: this paper does not benchmark a `diff`-based detector against `level`-based or published detectors.

 - **Feature choice for thresholding.** Across all three datasets, `diff`/`diff²` variance features separate labeled onsets from placebo more strongly than `level` by per-feature rank tests (§ Layer 3.7, § External Validation).
 Favoring derivative-based features, at minimum as a complement to level-based thresholds, is a reasonable design choice; how much detection performance improves is not measured here.
-Practitioners should expect the operator-level baseline (Table 13) to inflate apparent `diff` advantages on autocorrelated channels.
+Practitioners should expect the operator-level baseline (Table 13, Fig. 7) to inflate apparent `diff` advantages on autocorrelated channels.
 - **Channel-type-dependent sensitivity (OPS-SAT-AD heuristic).** Within OPS-SAT-AD, `diff`/`diff²`-based alarms may warrant higher sensitivity for `float_noise_suspect` (magnetometer) channels and supplementary `level`-based corroboration for `quantized` (photodiode) channels, where the derivative signature is markedly weaker (Table 3, § Layer 3.7).
 This pattern is confounded with sensor family and was not confirmed externally, so it is a tuning heuristic pending validation on more instrument types.
 - **False-alarm trade-offs.** The Layer 2 scoping results (Table 1) show `CADC0892` and `CADC0894` combining high nominal recall with high false-alarm rates once BOCPD is applied naively, driven by extreme steady-state kurtosis rather than by a level/derivative feature-choice issue (§2.5).
 Feature choice alone does not resolve detector-tuning challenges and must be paired with channel-specific noise modeling.
 - **Relationship to risk-aware alarm design (Paper 2).** This paper addresses *what* signal to threshold; the companion paper ([`opssat-ad-risk-optimization`](https://github.com/USERNAME/opssat-ad-risk-optimization)) addresses *how* to set the threshold under an explicit risk criterion (CVaR-based, with conformal calibration), consuming this repository's `onset_posteriors.parquet` and `channel_scope.json` artifacts.